 Remove from oven and carefully remove ramekins from hot water bath.
 Place on a cooling rack and allow to come to room temperature.
 Wrap well with plastic wrap and refrigerate until well chilled, about 2 hours or overnight.

-Before serving, remove ramekins from the refrigerator, remove plastic wrap and allow custard to warm up for 10-15 minutes.
+Before serving, remove ramekins from the refrigerator, remove plastic wrap and allow custard to warm up for five minutes.

 Spoon a generous teaspoon of granulated sugar in an even layer onto the top of the custard and brûlée, using one of the two methods below.